Calling from Javascript

 };

-// this loads the wasm file and exposes the `ccall` and `cwrap` functions whic we'll
+// this loads the wasm file and exposes the `ccall` and `cwrap` functions which we'll

 // use in the following code